Forming a Company in Nevada

 Forming an LLC

-LLC stands for “Limited Liability Corporation” and is often a better choice for small businesses.
+LLC stands for “Limited Liability Company” and is often a better choice for small businesses.
 For an LLC, the process is a bit easier, and it provides similar protections.
 You’ll need to choose a name, file your articles of organization, hire an agent, prepare an operating agreement, and make sure you are in compliance with all tax and other regulations.
 You will need a business license and an EIN (tax number), and you’ll also need to file annual reports.
 As with a corporation, there are liability, insurance and intellectual property laws to consider.

 Nevada Business Laws